16 Mar 22 | 15:49:43

 Traits: Confident and polished, but also can be cold.

 As the name suggests, this archetype is all about taking care of others.
-They are driven by a compassion to help others and will go out of their way to serve the greater good.
+They are driven by compassion to help others and will go out of their way to serve the greater good.
 The Caregiver exhibits parental-like traits to make sure that other people are taken care of.

-Johnson and Johnson is one of the most famous examples of The Caregiver archetype.
+Johnson and Johnson is one of the most famous examples of the Caregiver archetype.
 Their commitment to making the world a healthier place can be seen very clearly in their altruistic actions as well as their messaging.

-Traits: Generous and benevolent but can be weak and masochistic.
+Desires: To protect others, and the greater good.
+They are generous and benevolent but can be weak and masochistic.

 The Sage revolves around finding knowledge and truth.
 They believe that by gathering knowledge and sharing it they can make the world a better place.
 As their main ambition is to seek out knowledge, Sage brands are considered experts in their fields.